mateuszvdl/nbp-currency-dashboard/README.md

 python app.py
 ```

+> ⚠️ **Note:** During development, the project connected to a private PostgreSQL server used in class.
+> To run the app on your own, you will need to update the database connection details in the code (`app.py`) with your own server credentials or setup.

 This will launch a Tkinter window.
 You can:
 - 🧮 Generate and display the data table.
 - 📊 Display a bar chart with exchange rates.